iocage/iocage/README.md

 This repository replaces `iocage_legacy`.
 To upgrade to the current version:

-1. Back up your data
+1. Stop the jails (`service iocage stop; iocage stop ALL`)
-2. Stop the jails (`service iocage stop`)
+2. Back up your data
 3. Remove the old `iocage` package if it is installed (`pkg delete iocage`)
 4. Install `py3-iocage` using one of the methods above
 5. Migrate the jails.
-This can be done by running `iocage list` as root.
-If you used `iocage-legacy`'s `develop` branch, then you will have to run `iocage migrate` first.
-If you previously had basejails, they will be promoted to ____
+This can be done by running `iocage list` as root
 6. Start the jails (`service iocage onestart`)

 ## WARNING: